Identification, Images, & Information

 Synonyms and other taxonomic changes

-May represent more than one species.
-A number of color variations have been described, especially in the tropics, but most sources say that the genus (and family) is represented by a single species north of Mexico, although it may eventually get split into two or more.
+May be a complex of species.
+A number of color variants have been described, especially in the tropics, but most sources say that the family is represented by a single species north of Mexico.(1)

 Size